Spanish Literacy Institute (¡en español!): Fostering Spanish Language and Literacy Development

-This interactive institute provides effective methodologies for teaching academic language and literacy in Spanish to students in K-5 in a wide variety of programs where Spanish is the language of instruction.
+This interactive institute is designed to provide participants with research-based, effective methods for teaching academic language and literacy to students in grades K-8 in programs in which students are afforded the opportunity to learn in both Spanish and English.
 Classroom practices are framed by an understanding of how Spanish and English linguistic features are the same and different.

-- Mini-workshop/webinar sessions with CAL facilitators to understand and discuss effective practice as well as network with other educators with similar priorities
+- Workshop/webinar sessions with CAL facilitators to understand and discuss effective practice as well as network with other educators with similar priorities

-- A culminating project in which participants plan lessons based on what they have learned
+- A culminating project in which participants plan a lesson based on what they have learned

 The following provides an overview of the topics in the institute.
 Practical classroom-based instructional strategies are embedded throughout the presentation.

 The Context for Spanish Language and Literacy Instruction

 - Current trends in the research on biliteracy instruction in the U.S. educational context